CodeBaristas/alephium-visualizer-frontend/README.md

 It visualizes [Alephium's sharding algorithm Blockflow in 3D](https://medium.com/@alephium/an-introduction-to-blockflow-alephiums-sharding-algorithm-bbbf318c3402).

-At the time of writing this app is best viewed on Desktop devices.

 ## Blockflow explained
 Alephium employs a sharded blockchain architecture, dividing its state into groups for parallel processing across multiple chains to boost throughput.
 Its distinctive sharding algorithm, Blockflow, leverages a Directed Acyclic Graph (DAG) to enable significant user experience enhancements, facilitating efficient, secure, and single-step transactions between groups.
 Blockflow intricately manages the interconnection of blocks across all chains, promoting high transaction rates (potentially up to 10,000 TPS) without sacrificing ledger integrity.
 This approach, alongside similar strategies by platforms like Polkadot, Zilliqa, and Kadena, underscores the scalability benefits of sharding in blockchain by allowing parallel data processing, with Alephium's Blockflow algorithm particularly noted for its contribution to scaling transaction capacity and enhancing security and user experience.